chrismarksus/chrismarksus.github.io/_posts/2014-09-06-refactoring-with-splits-command-line-mode-in-vim.md

 looking at because I am going to need to do that anyways.
 Also there is a good reason to contain all of those objects in one class and that is for organization and self documentation.
-By placing a class inside and another class you are saying either any object that uses this class will need that other varables, methods, or whatever is in this class or if it is private then nobody is going to use this but this class.
-Don't make a dependancy if zero to one objects in your program are using it.
-If 2 or more need it then yes, make it a dependancy.
+By placing a class inside and another class you are saying either any object that uses this class will need that other variables, methods, or whatever is in this class or if it is private then nobody is going to use this but this class.
+Don't make a dependency if zero to one objects in your program are using it.
+If 2 or more need it then yes, make it a dependency.

 >I am assuming that you are working in a language that allows objects or classes
->within objects or classes like Javascript, ruby, etc...
+>within objects or classes like JavaScript, ruby, etc...
 If not, you will want
 >to modify some of what I describe by including a new object or class.

 If you are luck enough to have a wide screen monitor with your command line open